rickli-cloud/headnet/README.md

 ```

 > [!IMPORTANT]
 > This only works if the build includes the required service worker.
-To keep the size down it is **not included** in the production releases.
+> To keep the size down it is **not included** in the production releases.
+> Create the service worker with: `deno task msw:init`

 ## Development